 - Professor Rasmita Raval, University of Liverpool and National Biofilms Innovation Centre

-We welcome participants from across the clinical, the academic engineering and physical sciences and industrial communities to this Workshop.
-Apply to attend the workshop.
-We anticipate demand for places at the Workshop exceeding the number of places which are available.
+We welcomed participants from across the clinical, the academic engineering and physical sciences and industrial communities to this Workshop.
+We anticipated demand for places at the Workshop exceeding the number of places which were available.
 Academic and other non-commercial participants from within the UK will be able to have reasonable travel expenses reimbursed (subject to the University of Cambridge’s normal conditions).

 What are the key dates?

-Applications to attend the Workshop must be received via the website on or before 28th November.
-Applicants will be informed whether they have been allocated a place at the Workshop by 4th December.
-The Workshop itself will be on 11th December 2018 and will start no earlier than 9:30 am and finish before 4:00 pm.
+Applications to attend the Workshop had to be received via the website on or before 28th November.
+Applicants were informed whether they have been allocated a place at the Workshop by 4th December.
+The Workshop itself was on 11th December 2018 and started no earlier than 9:30 am and finished before 4:00 pm.

 The Roadmap from the Workshop and the funded pump priming project will be published in Spring 2019.